 What is Perforomist Inhalation?

 Perforomist inhalation (formoterol) is a long-acting bronchodilator.
 It relaxes muscles in the airways to improve breathing.

-Do not use Perforomist to treat a sudden bronchospasm attack.
-It will not work fast enough.
+Perforomist is not a rescue medicine.
+It will not work fast enough to treat a bronchospasm attack.
 Use only a fast-acting inhalation medicine.

 Before taking this medicine

 You should not use Perforomist if you are allergic to formoterol.
 Formoterol is for use only in people with COPD and should not be used to treat asthma.

 To make sure Perforomist inhalation is safe for you, tell your doctor if you have ever had: